 Whom does DOROT serve?

 DOROT’s core programs serve elders residing on Manhattan’s East and West Sides and in Westchester county.
-The Homelessness Prevention Program, located on the Upper West Side, provides homeless elders with temporary housing while we help them find and move into safe, affordable permanent housing.
-The University Without Walls teleconference program offers classes and support groups to people throughout the greater metropolitan area, upstate New York, Florida, and even Israel.
+Virtual programs and the University Without Walls teleconference program offers classes and support groups to people throughout the greater metropolitan area, upstate New York, Florida, and even Israel.
 Family caregivers from the tri–state area also benefit from teleconference support groups.
 And DOROT’s Information and Referral service responds to thousands of inquiries each year from people from across the United States.

-What programs and services does DOROT provide for the frail older adults?
+What programs and services does DOROT provide for frail older adults?

 Does DOROT offer programs and services to mobile seniors?